underwood-enterprises/total-fucking-bullshit/README.md

 ## Deployment

 This blog is automatically deployed to GitHub Pages using GitHub Actions.
-Whenever changes are pushed to the `master` branch, the site is automatically built and deployed.
+The `gh-pages` branch is the default branch and contains all the site content.
+Whenever changes are pushed to this branch, the site is automatically deployed.

 You can access the live site at: https://underwood-enterprises.github.io/total-fucking-bullshit/

 ### GitHub Pages Setup

-If you're experiencing issues with the GitHub Pages deployment, please refer to the [GitHub Pages Setup Instructions](GITHUB_PAGES_SETUP.md) for detailed steps on how to enable GitHub Pages for this repository.
+For detailed information about the GitHub Pages setup and troubleshooting, please refer to the [GitHub Pages Setup Instructions](GITHUB_PAGES_SETUP.md).

 ## About